-Human ES and iPS cells cultured in mTeSRTM Plus are ready to passage when the majority of colonies are large, compact, and have centers that are dense compared to their edges (Figure 2).
-It is to be expected that colony morphology will look different when compared to cells grown using other culture conditions.
-For up to 4 days after plating in mTeSRTM Plus, colonies may not be very densely packed with cells.
-The density and robustness of the colonies increases rapidly after this timepoint and the morphology changes significantly in the last 1 - 2 days before passaging.
+Human ES and iPS cells cultured in TeSRTM-AOF are ready to passage when the majority of colonies are large, compact, and have centers that are dense compared to their edges (Figure 2).
+For up to 4 days after plating in TeSRTM-AOF, colonies may not be very densely packed with cells.
+The density and robustness of

-If colonies are passaged too early or too frequently, the cell aggregates may not attach well when replated, yields will be decreased, and cells may start to differentiate (characterized by the emergence of cell types with different morphologies).
-If colonies are passaged too late, the culture may begin to show signs of differentiation.
+If colonies are passaged too early or too frequently, the cell aggregates may not attach well when replated, and yields will be decreased.
+If colonies are passaged too late, the culture may begin to show signs of differentiation or loose packing morphology.
 There is an approximate 24-hour window that is optimal for passaging.
-If there are large colonies with dense centers, passage the cells within 24 hours (for further help, see section 8.0).
+If there are large colonies with dense centers, passage the cells within 24 hours (for additional information, see section 8.0).

 Figure 2.
-Human ES Cells Cultured on Corning® Matrigel® in mTeSRTM Plus and mTeSRTM1 at Days 1 - 7 After Passaging
+Human ES Cells Cultured on Corning® Matrigel® and Vitronectin XFTM in TeSRTM-AOF at Days 1 - 7 After Passaging

-Human ES cells (H1) cultured in mTeSRTM Plus (left) or mTeSRTM1 (right) at a magnification of 20X.
-For this culture, Day 7 would be the optimal time for passaging.
-The optimal day of passage for each culture will depend on plating density (section 6.4) and aggregate size used (section 6.3).
-Cells in mTeSRTM Plus expand more rapidly than cells in mTeSRTM1 when plated at the same density.
+Human ES cells (H9) cultured in TeSRTM-AOF on Matrigel® (left) and Vitronectin XFTM (right) at a magnification of 20X.
+For this culture, day 7 would be the optimal time for passaging.
+The optimal day of passage for each culture will depend on plating density (section 6.4) and aggregate size (section 6.3).
+Cells were fed on a flexible feeding schedule (section 6.1).
+Cells in TeSRTM-AOF expand more rapidly than cells in TeSRTM-E8TM when plated at the same density.